 As we discussed before, you may not want to plug products in the main image of your Father’s Day giveaway.
 But you can add shopping tags – smaller, thumbnail images at the bottom of your post, which link directly to your store.

 This giveaway used our free social media templates for Father’s Day giveaways on Facebook and Instagram.
-Click here to get yours!
+Here you can get yours!

 5. Give away a shared experience for fathers and children